flipcamp/engagingstudents4/essays/stuart.md

 There are certain features implicit in the examples.
 As I have mentioned, the parts can vary in difficulty so that more challenging parts can be given to the more advanced students.
 Also, there is a desirable balance between parts happening separately versus parts overlapping.
 Generally, I would neither choose to make an exercise hocket-style (although perhaps this could be useful for young children or total beginners as a warmup exercise):

-**Example 5.** Hocket-style exercise, with no overlap between parts
+**Figure 5.** Hocket-style exercise, with no overlap between parts.

 <img src="{{ site.baseurl }}/images/stuart05.png" alt="image" />

 … nor extreme in the degree that parts overlap:

-**Example 6.** Four-part exercise with too much rhythmic overlap between parts
+**Figure 6.** Four-part exercise with too much rhythmic overlap between parts.

 <img src="{{ site.baseurl }}/images/stuart06.png" alt="image" />